 - Credit report (for information about your net worth)

 - Tax return or form (you’ll usually need to show them for the past three years)

 - Relevant professional certifications from the Financial Industry Regulatory Authority (FINRA)

 Arta membership is available today to Accredited Investors, Qualified Clients, and Qualified Purchasers in the United States - but this is just the beginning of our journey.
 We look forward to bringing the wealth-building opportunities that were traditionally available to the ultra-wealthy to many more people.
 With this first step, we’re working to make Arta available to more investor types and countries in the future.

-If you’re interested in access to wealth-building opportunities like private investment, you can get started by joining Arta’s waitlist today.
+If you’re interested in access to wealth-building opportunities like private investments, you can get started by becoming an Arta member today.

 These examples are for illustrative purposes only.
 Arta cannot guarantee that any specific employment position, title, or tenure can guarantee accredited investor status.↩